Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Pham Minh Chinh - Photo: Chinhphu.vn

-Endogenous factors (local culture, local talents, and the internal strength of local industries) need to be broadly understood to include Vietnamese people who have the opportunity to study and research internationally.
+Endogenous factors (local culture, local talents, the internal strength of local industries) need to be broadly understood to include Vietnamese people who have the opportunity to study and research internationally.
 By taking advantage of and attracting these resources, we will significantly shorten the path to success.
-The Prime Minister's instructions are very timely, a "give and take" economy will only lag behind all development, besides, up to now, not only the mindset of "if you can't manage it, then ban it" but also the mindset of "whatever is new - I don't understand is not good, is nonsense" is also making us lose many opportunities.
-Singapore has been asking for advice by going to the place to invite Taylor Swift's crew to perform exclusively in their country on a regional tour, or the Thai government has been pursuing for years to receive the nod from the producer TomorrowLand to stimulate tourism for itself.
+The Prime Minister's instructions are very timely, a "give and take" economy will only lag behind all development, besides, up to now, not only the mindset of "if you can't manage it, then ban it" but also the mindset of "whatever is new - I don't understand is not good, is nonsense" is also causing us to lose many opportunities.
+Singapore has been asking for advice by going to the place to invite the Taylor Swift crew to perform exclusively in their country on a regional tour, or the Thai Government has been pursuing for years to receive the nod from the producer TomorrowLand to stimulate tourism for itself.
 In addition to the Prime Minister's instructions at the macro level, from my perspective, I think there are three things that need to be done immediately at this time.
-Firstly, we need to change the perception that cultural industry is only the work of the cultural sector.
+Firstly, we need to change the perception that working in the cultural industry is only the work of the cultural sector.
 Because we need to join hands and clearly define the responsibility for coordination, if we leave culture alone, there will never be a cultural industry.
 Secondly, we need to train resources.
 Let the private sector join hands to do this.
-If the government invests and sponsors, there must be clear KPIs, and the use of the budget must have indicators to measure and evaluate the effectiveness so as not to waste.
-Thirdly, we need a mechanism for pioneering producers such as Anh trai say hi , Anh trai vu ngan cong gai , so that these programs are not just temporary phenomena!
+If the Government invests and sponsors, there must be clear KPIs, and the use of the budget must have indicators to measure and evaluate the effectiveness so as not to waste.
+Thirdly, we need a mechanism for pioneering producers such as Anh trai say hi , Anh trai overcome ngan cong gai , so that these programs are not just temporary phenomena!

 Tuoitre.vn